 You’ll want to add the Guinness so you can deglaze the pan (make sure to scrape up all the brown bits on the bottom) and cook down the alcohol.
 As that’s cooking down, I added a small can of tomato paste which helps with enriching the flavor and thickening up the sauce.

-At this point, you can take all of the cooked ingredients and add them back to your dutch oven pot!
-Now’s the time to add in the rest of the chopped veggies, spices, and beef broth as well.
+At this point, you can add the cooked beef back to your dutch oven pot!
+Now’s the time to add in the rest of the chopped veggies, spices, beef broth, and bay leaf as well.

-I know it’s annoying to take extra cooking steps prior to cooking it the slow cooker, but for recipes like this I think it’s 100% worth it to make the extra effort.
+I know it’s annoying to take extra cooking steps prior to cooking it in the slow cooker, but for recipes like this, I think it’s 100% worth it to make the extra effort.

 Cook on high for 6 hours or on low for 8-10 hours.
 I usually prefer a high-temperature setting which results in less time.
 If the stew isn’t thick enough then stir in a quick slurry (2 tablespoons flour and 1/3 cup water) and let it cook uncovered for another 1/2 hour.